joplin/plugin-ai-summarisation/README.md

    D -.-> O[Right-click on the notebook]
    O -.-> P[Summarize the notebook]
 ```
+#### Panel

-In the panel, clicking on the notes will also open notes in Joplin.
-There, you can craft your own summary!
+Clicking on the notes in the panel will also open notes in Joplin.
+There, you can craft your own summary by adjusting its length and generating multiple versions of summaries by performing various algorithms (LexRank, TextRank, LSA, KMeans Clustering) to find the best summary.

+#### Joplin App
 In Joplin, you can summarise notes by using:

 1. Note Context Menu